apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

 various transforms in one class, simplifying your workflow.
 For a full list of available transforms, see the [Transforms](#transforms) section on this page.

-The set of transforms currently available in the `MLTransform` class come from the TensorFlow Transforms (TFT) library.
-TFT offers specialized processing modules for machine learning tasks.

 ## Why use MLTransform {#use-mltransform}

 -   With `MLTransform`, you can use the same preprocessing steps for both